zxc2007/eviltwin-shell/README.md

 - This shell no logger , we promise!
 - We not responsible for the actions you have done with this shell.
-- If you need BACOT about this shell you can nyocot in eviltwin-dev@yandex.com
+- If you need BACOT about this shell you can nyocot in zsec@eviltwin.id or eval@eviltwin.id
 - Enjoy This Shell

 ### Thanks For